promisedlandt/cookbook-amazon_dns/README.md

   value "1 aspmx.l.google.com"
 end

+# Instead of replacing the value of a record, we can add to it.
-# create an NS record if it doesnt exist, add new entry if it does exist.
+# Here, we create an NS record (if it doesn't exist), or add to the existing value (if it does exist).
 amazon_dns_record "nsrecord" do
   domain "example.com"
   addvalue "subdomain1.example.com."